Is it an editor's job to help a client get published after the editing process?

 Where to find publisher or agent details

 The Australian Writer’s Marketplace is an excellent source of information on Australian publishers and agents.
-There is a subscription fee for the online version, but your local library should have a current hard copy. *As of Jan 2020, the website was under development, so it’s probably a better option to get a hold of a hard copy.
+There is a subscription fee for the online version, but your local library might have a current hard copy.

 The Australian Literary Agents Association has a limited list of agents and their websites, but it does have some of the major Australian players mentioned.